Global Covid cases near 237 million

 However, the mortality rate remained static at 1.77 per cent.

-The recovery rate slightly increased to 97.50 per cent, with the recovery of 817 more patients during the period.
+The recovery rate remained unchanged at 97.50 per cent, with the recovery of 664 more patients during the period.